Small business owners tend to focus on building their companies and sometimes neglect keeping business records, such as expenses and invoices.

 However, HMRC can charge you a penalty if your records are not accurate, complete and readable.

-With the advancement of technology, company records can now be digitised, making it easier and cheaper to store.
+With the advancement of technology, company records can now be digitized, making it easier and cheaper to store.

 If you use an accountant, you can work with them to create financial reports, balance sheets and cash flow projections using records – or you can outsource the task completely to them so you can focus on your business.